abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 don’t think I’m crazy, but I’m very interested in what the Dhamma says about other-worldly, non-material beings.

-Unfortunately, I’m one of the last people to talk about any direct experience with this.
+A: Unfortunately, I’m one of the last people to talk about any direct experience with this.
 I don’t see other realms or other beings.
 When I used to live at Wat Nanachat, there was a cremation ground, so there were many ghosts as well as many devas (celestial beings).
 On more than